aviralchawla/node_importance/README.md

 - [ ] Support for diffusion models (Linear Threshold, etc.)
 - [ ] More influence maximization algorithms (CELF, Simulated Annealing, etc.)
 - [ ] Suite of targeted immunization & sentinel surveillance algorithms.
-- [ ] Speed up the diffusion process.
-(Kept is readable but will probably JIT it)
 - [ ] Publish to PyPI for easier installation.

 ## License